syncfusion/ej2-typescript-seed/README.md

 We used `webpack` to bundle the source file, before running the application in browser.

-You can use the below command to run the web application.
+You can use the below npm script to run the web application.

 ```
-npm run serve
+npm run start
 ```

 ## Resources